Is Ancient Chinese Medicine Still Relevant in Our Modern World?

 For Western medicine, time has brought an improved understanding of anatomy, physiology and pathology, and therapeutic practices, sometimes from as recent as 10 years ago, are considered out dated and have been improved upon.

-Why isn’t this the same for Chinese medicine?
+Why isn’t this the same for ancient Chinese medicine?
 Chinese medical theory and practice has certainly evolved over the last 2000-3000 years, however still today, the authoritative theoretical texts are ones that were written between 1800 and 2400 years ago (during the Warring States period and the Han dynasty).

 The core theories of Yin and Yang and five elements, from this period, have been the base theories of just about every school and branch of Chinese medicine since.
 They are certainly the basis of contemporary traditional Chinese medicine.